-Under the agreement signed in January 1999 by EMCORE and General Electric Lighting, when the GELcore joint venture is funded, EMCORE will issue to General Electric common stock purchase warrants to purchase 282,010 shares of EMCORE's common stock at an exercise price of \$22.875, which will expire in 2006.
+In connection with the GELcore joint venture, EMCORE issued to General Electric common stock purchase warrants to purchase 282,010 shares of EMCORE's common stock at an exercise price of \$22.875, which will expire in 2006.
 The number of common stock purchase warrants was determined based on the market price of EMCORE's common stock on March 31, 1999.
-General Electric will purchase a \$7.8 million subordinated convertible debenture bearing interest at 4.75% per annum and maturing in 2006.
-The debenture's interest rate will be subject to adjustment in the event EMCORE does not complete a public offering by June 30, 1999.
-The debenture will be convertible into 340,984 shares of common stock at a conversion price equal to \$22.875.
-Proceeds from the debenture will be used to fund EMCORE's investment in GELcore.
+General Electric purchased a \$7.8 million subordinated convertible debenture bearing interest at 4.75% per annum and maturing in 2006.
+The debenture's interest rate is subject to adjustment in the event EMCORE does not complete a public offering by June 30, 1999.
+The debenture is convertible into 340,984 shares of common stock at a conversion price equal to \$22.875.
+Proceeds from the debenture were used to fund EMCORE's investment in GELcore.

 In January 1999, Rockwell settled litigation which challenged the validity of certain patents which EMCORE licensed from Rockwell prior to the commencement of the litigation.
-As a result of this settlement, EMCORE will be required to pay
+As a result of this settlement, EMCORE will be required to pay Rockwell a royalty including interest under our license agreement relating to

-Rockwell a royalty including interest under our license agreement relating to TurboDisc tools.
+TurboDisc tools.
 EMCORE believes it has adequately accrued for these royalties.
 In addition, prior to the commencement of the litigation, EMCORE had initiated discussions with Rockwell to receive additional licenses to permit EMCORE to use the technology to manufacture and sell wafers and devices.
 EMCORE may be required to pay royalties to Rockwell for certain past sales of wafers and devices to customers who do not hold licenses directly from Rockwell.
-If these royalties are significant, our business, financial condition and results of operations may be materially affected.
+Management has reviewed and reassessed the royalty agreements and concluded that it has the appropriate amounts reserved for at both September 30, 1998 and March 31, 1999.
 The Rockwell patent expires in January 2000 and we may require additional licenses from Rockwell in order to continue to manufacture and sell wafers and devices.
 The failure to obtain licenses to manufacture these wafers and devices on commercially reasonable terms may materially and adversely affect our business, financial condition and results of operations through January 2000.